ABlam87/Adam-Blampied-Bootstrap-Portfolio/README.md

 ## Description

-An online portfolio to house all my created applications over the course of my professional coding career!
-Hooray!
+This is a reformat of my original portfolio (link:  https://ablam87.github.io/Adam-Blampied-Developer-Portfolio/) made largely via Bootstrap 5.
+It contains links to all my previous applications, as well as contact information, a picture of my handsome face, a small list of the development skills I've currently attained, and a few uninteresting facts about me as a person.

 ## Link To Application